Protest activity is ongoing in Hong Kong and there continues to be a risk of violent confrontation.

-Acts of violence have occurred between police and demonstrators across Hong Kong.
-Recent protests have seen the use of Molotov cocktails, and Hong Kong Police have reported the seizure of materials for explosives.
-Media and police have reported the explosion of a remote controlled improvised explosive device targeting police.
-Authorities have invoked emergency laws which ban face coverings in public assemblies and give police additional powers to verify the identity of individuals.
-Further measures could be introduced at short notice.
+Acts of violence continue to occur between police and demonstrators across Hong Kong.
+Recent protests have seen the use of Molotov cocktails, and Hong Kong Police have reported the controlled explosions of improvised explosive devices and the seizure of materials for explosives.
 As crowd control measures, police have used tear gas, rubber bullets, live ammunition, pepper spray and water cannons.
 Injuries have occurred.

 Tourist areas have been affected and road closures and other transport disruptions occur at short notice.
 Some Mass Transit Railway (MTR) metro stations have been closed entirely for short periods – including in major tourist areas - due to damage caused by the protests, and the MTR system as a whole has recently been closing earlier at night.
+The Airport Express, shopping centres and businesses may close or suspend services at short notice.
 Check the MTR website and local media for updates.
 Access controls are also being enforced at the airport.
 Check your flight status on the Hong Kong International Airport website or contact your airline for further information, and allow more time for travel to the airport and check-in.

 New Zealanders in Hong Kong are advised to avoid all protests and demonstrations, as even those intended to be peaceful have the potential to turn violent with little or no warning.
 If you find yourself in an area affected by demonstrations or violence you should move away to a safe place.
 Monitor local media for developments and comply with any instructions and restrictions issued by the local authorities.
 Our level of advice has not changed: we continue to advise that New Zealanders exercise increased caution in Hong Kong due to civil unrest.